briansmiley/Roomba/README.md

 # Roomba
-Quick casual python script to simulate runs in the teleporting roomba problem, below:
+Quick casual python script to simulate runs in the teleporting roomba problem, below.
+Can display simulation runs using the Curses terminal display module:

 ## Command line arguments: